Numerix

-After making a major investment in the company, Greg Whitten invested an additional US$32 million in 2001.
-In turn, Steven O'Hanlon has been CEO of Numerix since January 2013 and COO since 2004.

 In August 2022, Numerix was acquired by Genstar Capital.
+In April 2023, Numerix acquired FINCAD.
+In July 2023, Numerix acquired PolyPaths.

+"When numbers matter", is the tagline most often associated with Numerix.

 History

 Numerix was founded in 1996 by Alexander Sokol, Nigel Goldenfeld, Mitchell Feigenbaum and Michael Goodkin as a software company selling multi-asset class pricing tool kits.
 Numerix CrossAsset remains as one of the industry's most comprehensive collection of models offering full portfolio coverage and broad instrument support for fixed income/rates, equity, FX, credit, commodities, inflation, longevity, volatility and hybrids.

 Numerix CrossAsset is used to price financial derivatives and calculate risk analytics – ranging from credit risk, market risk, stress testing, back testing, scenario generation and risk reporting.

-Shortly after the financial crisis, Numerix expanded its offerings to risk solutions that evolve around a standard set of pricing analytics.
+After making a significant investment in the company, Greg Whitten invested an additional US$32 million in 2001.

 Numerix continued to grow and build out its front office XVA adjustments for pre-trade pricing, as well as counterparty credit risk exposures and market risk measures.
 In 2016, it introduced Oneview, its flagship risk management software, which is a real-time, front and middle office platform with a microservices' architecture, designed for pre-trade pricing, post-trade valuations, XVAs, counterparty risk, market risk, margin and capital calculations.

+Emanuele Conti, who has held CEO and executive leaderships roles at Opus Global, Kroll, and Dun & Bradstreet, was appointed CEO in May 2023.
+Emanuele proceeds Steven O'Hanlon, who had been Numerix's CEO since January 2013.
+O'Hanlon had been COO from 2004 to 2013 and is now the Vice Chairman for Numerix.

+Acquisitions

+In April 2023, Numerix acquired Vancouver, Canada-based FINCAD, a leading analytics company in the pricing and risk analytics of financial derivatives and fixed-income products, from Zafin.

+In August 2023, the company completed its acquisition of PolyPaths.

+In October 2024, Numerix acquired Kynex, a financial platform specializing in convertible securities valuation, portfolio and risk management, and trade flow/order management.